GravityPDF/gravity-pdf-documentation/docs/v6/developers/first-custom-pdf.md

 Think of Gravity PDF templates as HTML that is automatically included inside the `<body>` tag.
 Any [supported CSS](pdf-features/supported-html-and-css.md#css-support) can be placed in the `<style>` tags, while your actual content should be included below that.

 To finish off our example, we've going to replace `<!-- The PDF content should be placed in here -->` with `<h1>Hello World</h1>`.
-Once done, save the example and upload it to your [PDF working directory](#pdf-working-directory) using an (S)FTP client or by [zipping up the template and uploading via the PDF Template Manager](install-template-via-template-manager.md).
+Once done, save the example, zip it up, and [upload using the PDF Template Manager](install-template-via-template-manager.md).

 [Download a completed copy of the Hello World template](https://gist.github.com/jakejackson1/d98b99fd504a5a300f1a).